BradHutchings/Mmojo-Server/README.md

 I want to use the MIT license as used by llama.cpp.

 GPU support is not important to me and can be handled by platform specific builds of llama.cpp.
 CPU inference is quite adequate for many private end-user applications.
+Generic CPU inference is implemented.
+ARM and x86 tuned CPU inference is not implemented yet.

 The ability to package support files, such as a custom web, UI into the executable file is important to me.
 This is implemented.